97% of BA (Hons) Accounting and Finance students were satisfied with their course National Student Survey 2018

-The first year of your accounting and finance degree includes financial accounting, management accounting, an introduction to finance, quantitative techniques for accounting, the business environment, and business and corporate law.
+The first year of your accounting and finance degree includes financial accounting, management accounting, an introduction to finance, statistical techniques and data analysis, the business environment, and business and corporate law.

 Year two studies include financial reporting, performance measurement and control, audit and assurance, corporate finance, taxation and a specialist employability module where you can also gain the Sage Accounting qualification.